-So You'd Like To Generate Wealth From Real Estate?1 year ago
+So You'd Like To Generate Wealth From Real Estate?2 years ago

 In spite of real estate values increasing on an almost daily basis for houses, buildings, even vacant land!!!......making money in property investments could be easier than most people think.
 Many parts of the country have experienced skyrocketing prices of late and many people can now afford to purchase their own home, particularly with historically low mortgage interest rates.
 With increasing demand, existing house prices have also increased.
 Despite foreclosure increases in certain areas, it is still a seller's market and people are willing to pay the ever increasing prices.

 Renters have finally come to realise that paying landlords the same money as what it costs to own your own home is counter-productive.
 With the economy recovering from the latest recession and provided interest rates remain low, private housing demand will continue increasing, as will prices.

 Still not convinced?
 Well, keep in mind two key factors.
 "New" land is no longer becoming available.
 What is currently allocated is all there is.
 As a result, over the long term, land prices (and the houses that sit on it), continue to go up in price.
 Secondly, population growth across the country is going up by 1-2% per year.
 Although some areas are dropping in population because people move to other areas, other areas are experiencing growth rates approaching 10% per year!
 Imagine the profit potential this gives you!

 You may ask yourself, "Isn't real estate investing risky?"